 Therapists provide unbiased, professional support during emotionally difficult times.
 You can schedule a virtual or in-person visit with a licensed therapist who specializes in postpartum depression to talk about your feelings and get insight on what you can do to feel better.

 We know you want to feel better fast, and we’re confident you’re on your way.
-Postpartum depression does not last forever; in fact, when treated, postpartum depression usually goes away within a few months.
+Postpartum depression does not last forever; in fact, when treated, postpartum depression usually subsides within a few months.

 Your diet changes after the baby comes.
 Even if you weren’t eating a balanced diet before your baby arrived, chances are your diet is even worse now.
 Skipping meals to get some much needed sleep, grabbing whatever is quick and convenient instead of what is healthy and nutrient rich are all hallmarks of new parent diets.